 In Ohio, peace officers receive minimal basic training on working with individuals with developmental disabilities, and there are no requirements for additional training on how to interact with victims or witnesses with developmental disabilities.
 Even law enforcement officers' training on conducting sexual assault investigations does not always include specific coursework on conducting investigations in cases with individuals with developmental disabilities.
-The lack of access to trained peace officers can be a barrier to justice because law enforcement and other officials may not believe that individuals with development disabilities are capable of assisting with a sexual abuse investigation, even if their disability does not affect their ability to understand or detail the crime.
-Victims with developmental disabilities may not be trusted to provide an accurate account of the abuse they experienced because common but inaccurate stigmas and stereotypes can create a credibility bias against individuals with developmental disabilities.
-If officers have a better understanding of individuals with developmental disabilities, they are more likely to recognize credible victims and witnesses with developmental disabilities and take the necessary investigative steps to solve sexual abuse cases.
+The lack of trained peace officers can be a barrier to justice because untrained law enforcement and other officials may not believe that individuals with development disabilities are capable of assisting with a sexual abuse investigation, even if their disability does not affect their ability to understand or detail the crime.
+Victims with developmental disabilities may not be trusted by law enforcement to provide an accurate account of the abuse they experienced because common but inaccurate stigmas and stereotypes can create a credibility bias against individuals with developmental disabilities.
+If officers have a